-The one thing I have learned in life is how to learn new things.
+If I have learned anything, it’s how to learn new things.

 I was homeschooled in elementary school where I mostly studied on my own.
 In high school, I spent most of my time avoiding classes to build my first internet business in the library.
 Then I skipped college in favor of reading books and starting businesses to gain practical experience.
 I’ve always been a fan of teaching myself and learning as I go.

-Later, through my journeys in entrepreneurship, vegan cooking, food photography, graphic design, computer programming, writing, and now being almost totally absorbed with art / music, I’ve picked up a ton of tips, made a lot of mistakes, and (most importantly) learned how to learn in ways that are effective and can help me reach my ambitions.
+Later, through my journeys in entrepreneurship, food blogging & food photography, graphic design, computer programming, writing, and now being almost totally absorbed with art and music, I’ve picked up a ton of tips, made a lot of mistakes, and (most importantly) learned how to learn in ways that can help me reach my ambitions.

-In creating this guide, my intention is to share what I’ve learned about developing skills, setting goals, and achieving success outside of the traditional “system” – especially if you’re thinking of pursuing a career in a creative field like the arts.
+Now as I pursue my own artistic visions, I wanted to put together this guide primarily as a reminder to myself, but also to share what I have learned about developing skills, setting goals, and achieving success outside of the traditional “system” – especially if you’re thinking of pursuing a career in a creative field like the arts.

-Ultimately this guide is not designed to help you answer the question of whether you should or should not go to art school.
+Ultimately what follows is not designed to help you answer the question of whether you should or should not go to art school.
 It’s not that simple.
-These 101 steps are just my own personal roadmap of how to succeed with any type of creative work you are passionate about, with or without a formal education.
+These 101 steps are just my own personal roadmap of how to succeed with any type of creative work you are passionate about – with or without a formal education.

-To that end, my intention is not to bash art school (even though I really want to!), but just to show you how essential it is in 2020 and beyond to take personal ownership of your creative vision by holding yourself accountable to do / learn / become everything that your goals demand of you.
+The overarching message of this guide is not that you “should not go to art school” (maybe you should?) but merely to show that it is essential in 2020 and beyond to take personal ownership of your creative vision.
+You must hold yourself accountable to do / learn / become whatever your goals demand of you.

 I also want to point out that I designed everything that follows to be very non-specific.
 It applies to all types of artists and creators, no matter what your mediums or visions may be.
 If you want to be the 21st century Warhol and own the culture with your iconic visual art and marketing skill, this plan applies to you.
 If you want to be a freelance digital designer, this plan also applies to you.
 If you want to be a composer or regionally successful tech house DJ or genre fiction writer or even a tech entrepreneur, this plan applies to you, too.